Last Revised: 04 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 Jump to the following sections to learn more about Using Advanced Search:

-How can I use Advanced Search?
+How can I Navigate to Advanced Search?

-Figure 2.
-Creating an Advanced Search.
+Figure 1.
+Creating a Search Term in Advanced Search.

 There are several key things to keep in mind when using Advanced Search:

 - Search is possible across a hierarchy of records without needing to specify every intervening data type in the search.

 - Only one hierarchy can be searched at a time.

 - For text and numeric fields, multiple values can be pasted from a list created elsewhere, such as in MS Excel.